Please choose your login server to continue:

 Admired board chairs work as hard between board meetings as during them to engage board input and mentor and manage board members.
 Schedule pre-meeting calls with directors to set a focus for the meeting, follow up to hear feedback, and reinforce board assignments, ultimately ensuring the board is performing its role effectively.

-Timely distribution of board materials and the agenda days in advance of the meeting enables the executive director and board members to be calm and focused.
+Timely distribution of board materials and the agenda days in advance of the meeting enables the executive director, board members and other meeting attendees to be calm and focused.
 Board governance teams and management need an efficient method to prep board packages and distribute them securely.

 The board chair is a facilitator, not an executive.
 The Harvard Business Review describes the chair role as being the “guide on the side.”
 The chair needs to draw out valuable input from the board on strategic issues and risks and build alignment between the organization and all directors to solve issues.
 The chair is ultimately responsible to keep the board well briefed and informed, remain impartial on issues, and take accountability for the overall performance of the board.